Skip to content

 Dr. Rohan Panchamia is a board-certified Anesthesiologist specializing in critical care medicine and transplant anesthesiology.
 He graduated from the Seven-Year Dual B.A./M.D. program at The George Washington University.
 Dr. Panchamia completed his anesthesia residency at NewYork-Presbyterian Hospital/Weill Cornell Medical College.
 He then pursued a fellowship in critical care medicine at the University of Pittsburgh Medical Center.
 His clinical interests include critical care ultrasound, liver anesthesia, trauma anesthesia, advanced airway education, and resuscitative transesophageal echocardiography.

-Jim DuCanto MD – Anesthesiology
+Jim DuCanto, MD – Anesthesiology

 Creator & Director the SALAD Learning Space